 While we often talk about integrating systems and applications to transfer data between them, business process integration is just as equally important.
 Understanding the business processes of your supply chain has strategic importance: connecting the right processes for automation will most likely help you to make the most out of your integration strategy as well as make your supply chain more optimized and gives you a competitive advantage in the long run.

 Connecting your applications and automating your business processes, both internally and externally within your supply chain, will ensure that you can collaborate better with all stakeholders for further supply chain optimization.

 The supply chain integration process

 Supply chain integration is always an incremental process; thus, you should define your own priorities considering your business strategy as well as the potential return on investment.
-As the integration process can be time consuming and challenging (as well as quite expensive), you should make sure that before you start the process you have a good plan for the implementation, as well as a good vendor that supports you on your journey.
+As the integration process can be time-consuming and challenging (as well as quite expensive), you should make sure that before you start the process, you have a good plan for the implementation, as well as a good vendor that supports you on your journey.

 Today, many looks at supply chain integration from a different point of view.
-While normally, one would think of integrating supply chain as a function within a company, often, integration should be looking at the processes regardless of the departments.
+While normally, one would think of integrating the supply chain as a function within a company, often, integration should be looking at the processes regardless of the departments.
 For example, in certain cases, you need to be able to integrate applications from both the supply chain and finance departments for the best possible collaboration and optimization.
 Analyzing the business process architecture before deciding on what integration solutions should be implemented will help you to identify the integrations that can have the most significant impact on your business.
-Looking at supply chain as a set of integrated business processes will allow you to optimize different functions better so that they would add value to your operations.
+Looking at the supply chain as a set of integrated business processes will allow you to optimize different functions better so that they would add value to your operations.